vidarkongsli/www_kongsli_net/open_bekk_no/easy_els_installation_on_windows.md

 scoop install sudo git
 scoop bucket add extras
 ```
-Now that was easy.
-You are now ready to go.

 ## Go! - Install and configure
 In this example, we will install two related applications: [Elasticsearch](http://www.elasticsearch.org/overview/) and [Kibana](http://www.elasticsearch.org/overview/kibana/).
 Kibana is a graphical user interface for visualizing data in Elasticsearch.
 First, lets install and configure Elasticsearch